Graphon Signal Processing: Graphs and Graphons

-in which case $\bbW$ is said to be the \textit{limit graphon} of the sequence.
+In this case, we refer to $\bbW$ as the \textit{limit graphon} of the sequence.
 This form of convergence is called ``convergence in the homomorphism density sense''.
 An example of convergent graph sequence that is easy to visualize is that of a sequence of $\bbW$-random graphs.
-The sequence of graphs $\{\bbG_n\}$ generated by sampling $\{u_i\}_{i=1}^n$ uniformly at random as $n \to \infty$ can be show to converge in the homomorphism density sense with probability 1 \blue{\cite[Example 11.6, Lemma 11.8]{lovasz2012large}}.
+The sequence of graphs $\{\bbG_n\}$ generated by sampling $\{u_i\}_{i=1}^n$ uniformly at random as $n \to \infty$ can be shown to converge in the homomorphism density sense with probability one \blue{\cite[Example 11.6, Lemma 11.8]{lovasz2012large}}.

+To conclude, we point out that, while the two interpretations of a graphon --- as a generative model for graph families and as the limit object of graph sequences --- are theoretical, their practical value lies in that they can be used to identify sets of graphs with large number of nodes and similar structure.
+This simplifies the study of the properties of large graphs.